appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

     $ which appium
     /path/where/installed/bin/appium
 ```
-*   Note: If you have installed Appium Appyour appium folder path will be following.
+*   Note: If you have installed [Appium Desktop App](http://appium.io/downloads.html), your appium folder path might be following, instead above.
+If so, change to following directory and follow rest of the steps.
 ```
     /Applications/Appium.app/Contents/Resources/app/node_modules/appium/
 ```